Skip to content

 2. Water-based cleanser

-The second cleanser removes water-soluble residues like sweat and dust without disrupting the acid mantle.
+The second cleanser removes water-soluble residue such as sweat and dust without disturbing the acid mantle.
 Look for a mild, skin-friendly pH formula.
-Lather in your hands, massage 20–30 seconds on damp skin, then rinse.
-In the morning, this step is often enough.
+Lather the cleanser in your hands, massage onto damp skin for 20–30 seconds, and rinse.
+In the morning, this step alone is often enough.

-• Textures: gel—for combination to oily skin; cream—for dry and sensitive skin; foam—only if very mild
+• Textures: gel for combination to oily skin, cream for dry and sensitive skin, foam only if it is very gently formulated

-• Tip: If your skin feels tight after rinsing, the cleanser is likely too strong
+• Tip: If your skin feels tight after rinsing, the cleanser is probably too strong

 Exfoliation: smoother skin, better absorption